dataloop-ai-apps/dtlpy-metrics/README.md

 1. Functions to calculate scores for quality tasks and model predictions.
 2. Custom nodes that can be added to pipelines to calculate scores when a task's quality items are completed.

+Currently there is support for quality tasks (i.e qualification, honeypot, and consensus), model prediction scoring, and precision-recall

 ## Install App in a Project

 When the dpk is published, a DPK ID is generated.
 This ID is used to install the app into a project.